 Read some Waldorf blogs, my favorite is the Magic Onion.
 And they have a great article you can print out and read.

-- You may also be interested in my recommended Montessori and homeschool books for parents and teachers on Amazon.com or my Montessori and homeschool programs at Montessori for the Earth.
+Happy reading!
+You may also be interested in my online Montessori and homeschool at Montessori for the Earth.